Last Updated on 17. November 2022 by Victor Karp

 func is_class(value):

-This overrides the get_class() and is_class() methods and returns your custom class name correctly.
+This overrides the default get_class() and is_class() methods and returns your custom class name correctly.

 Visit the Godot Tutorial main page for more Godot tutorials.